HealthFit’s approach to exercise, weight loss & nutrition

 Exercise during pregnancy

-While pregnancy requires certain precautions, pregnant women are encouraged to continue their exercise routines.
+While pregnancy requires certain precautions, pregnant women are encouraged to continue reasonable exercise routines as described below.
 Exercise during pregnancy reduces the risk of gestational diabetes as well as postpartum mood disorders.
 It can also boost mood, increase energy, alleviate aches and pains, and prevent an unhealthy amount of weight gain while pregnant (although some weight gain during pregnancy is expected and completely healthy).

 Generally, lower impact exercises with lower intensity are best.
 Some examples include walking, elliptical machines, swimming and yoga.
 Activities to avoid include those that put the woman at risk of falling as well as activities that might lead to exhaustion or dehydration.